billvaglienti/ProtoGen/README.md

         uint8_t  day;   //!< day of the month, from 1 to 31
     }Date_t;

+Structure tag Attributes:

+- `name` : Gives the name of the structure.
+The structure typename is `prefix + name + _t`.
+In this case the structure typename is `Date_t`.

+- `file` : Gives the name of the source and header file name (.c and .h).
+If this is ommitted the structure will be written to the `prefix + name` module.
+If the same file is specified for multiple structures (or packets) then the relevant data are appended to that file.

+- `comment` : The comment for the structure will be placed at the top of the header file (or the top of the appended text if the file is used more than once).

+###Structure : Data subtags

+The Structure tag supports Data subtags.
+Each data tag represents one line in the structure definition.
+In the Date structure example the Data tags are simple.
+The data tags are explained in more detail in the section on packets.

 Packet tag
 ----------
 The Packet tag is used to define all the code to encode and decode one packet of information.
 A packet is a superset of a structure.
 It has all the properties of a structure, and has other capabilities.